 we will do our best to assist you.

 - Who is eligible to submit to Flash Forward?

-Photographers 34 years-of-age or under as of December 31, 2016, from Canada, the UK and the US.
+Photographers from anywhere around the world, 34 years-of-age or under as of December 31, 2017.

 - Why is there an age limit?